7 Tips From TSA to Make the Security Line Smooth and Easy

-Even more conveniently, the app offers the ability to select your home airport and those you frequent.
-This will let you check flight delays, but the real bonus is in your ability to check estimates of the wait at security—no more guessing games!
+In addition, the app allows you to select your home airport and those you frequent, keeping you up to date on flight delays.
+But the real bonus is in your ability to check estimates of the wait at security—no more guessing games!
 "The myTSA app will enhance every traveler's experience," the agency said.

 Upgrade your carry-on game.